Under-occupying your home

 Housing Benefit claim enquiries 03450 450 061

-How is my property assessed for under-occupation and therefore a reduction in my housing benefit?
+Assessment for under-occupation and reduction in housing benefit

 This decision is based on the number of bedrooms at the property and the number of people living at the property, their age, sex and relationship to the tenant.